R1ck77/elisp-rest-mode-test/README.md

 A couple of semi-generic functions are in place that allow to show a list of entries (no paging supported yet) and a detail page (in split screen) with minimum boilerplate code.

 A reasonably motivated developer with a bit of emacs knowledge (and a very high tolerance for long names, lack of namespaces be damned!)  should be able to integrate another service with little effort.

-### License ###

-Seriously!?

-If you insist… WTFPL.